fruit trees

 Hayward

-Plant of medium vigor, late flowering and productions of approximately 30 tons per hectare.
-Harvest and late ripening.
+Medium vigorous plant, late flowering and yields of approximately 30 tons per hectare.
+Late harvest and ripening.

 green